-Note 2.
+Note 1.
 Summary of Significant Accounting Principles

-Expenditures reported on the Schedule are reported on the accrual basis of accounting.
+Expenditures reported on the accompanying Schedule of Expenditures of Federal Awards are reported on the accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in as required by Title 2 U.S. CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 Negative amounts shown on the Schedule, if any, represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior year.
 Pass-through entity identifying numbers are presented where available.
 The Organization has elected not to use the 10-percent de minimus indirect cost rate as allowed under the Uniform Guidance.